yuanfangluo/yuanfangluo.github.io/_posts/swiftui/cs193p/2021/2022-04-07-lecture7-viewmodifier-animation.md

     .rotationEffect(.degrees(upsideDown ?
 180 : 0))
     .animation(.easeInOut(duration: 2))
 ```

 Now whenever `scary` or `upsidedown` changes, the opacity/rotation will be animated.

 All changes to arguments to animatable view modifiers preceding `.animation` are animated.

 Without `.animation()`, the changes to opacity/rotation would appearn instantly on screen.

 ## Waring!
-The `.animation` modifier does not work how you might think on a container.
+The `.animation` modifier does not work how you might think on a container

 A container just propagates(pass) the `.animation` modifier to all the Views it contains.